 We understand that some families in our community may face financial challenges, yet harbor the desire to nurture their child's artistic talents.
 To bridge this gap, we offer Need-based Scholarships, ensuring that excellence in arts education remains accessible to all.

-Beyond addressing financial need, our Scholarship Program also recognizes and rewards merit.
-Exceptionally talented students may be eligible for a full scholarship, providing them with the means to elevate their education and take significant strides towards their artistic goals.
+These scholarships are awarded SOLEY upon Teacher Recommendation.
+Students that display talent, hard work and progress may be eligible for a Bernice Fischer Merit Scholarship, providing them with the means to elevate their education and take significant strides towards their artistic goals.
+Bernice Fischer Merit Scholarships are awarded SOLEY upon teacher recommendation.

 NEED-BASED SCHOLARSHIPS